bitnami/charts/bitnami/mean/README.md

 This chart bootstraps a [NodeJS](https://github.com/bitnami/bitnami-docker-node) and a [MongoDB](https://github.com/bitnami/bitnami-docker-mongodb) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+Bitnami charts can be used with [Kubeapps](https://kubeapps.com/) for deployment and management of Helm Charts in clusters.

 It clones and deploys a Node.js application from a git repository.
 Defaults to a demo MEAN application: https://github.com/bitnami/sample-mean.git

 ## Prerequisites